ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-1. Define what is meant by a Bernoulli trial.
+Q. Define what is meant by a Bernoulli trial.

 <details><summary><b>Answer</b></summary>